The Specials (2000 film)

 The Specials is a 2000 American superhero comedy film directed by Craig Mazin and written by James Gunn.
-It stars an ensemble cast, featuring Thomas Haden Church, James Gunn, Rob Lowe, Jamie Kennedy, Judy Greer, Sean Gunn, Paget Brewster, Jordan Ladd, Jim Zulevic and Kelly Coffield.
+It stars an ensemble cast, featuring Gunn, Thomas Haden Church, Rob Lowe, Jamie Kennedy, Judy Greer, Sean Gunn, Paget Brewster, Jordan Ladd, Jim Zulevic and Kelly Coffield.

 The film follows a group of ordinary superheroes on their day off.
 According to the film, the Specials are the sixth or seventh most popular group of superheroes in the world.
-Unlike most superhero films, The Specials has almost no action and few special effects; instead it focuses on the average day-to-day lives of the heroes.
+Unlike most superhero films, The Specials has almost no action and few special effects; instead, it focuses on the day-to-day lives of the heroes.